 Instead of choosing yourself, you can add a different level of dimensionality and let the risk cards decide.
 In this scenario, shuffle the 42 included Risk cards that have territories on the top of them (don’t use the 2x wilds that have three army symbols and no territory).
 You then shuffle these and deal them out to players.
 Roll a dice to see who gets the first deal since the number of territories might not be the same depending on how many players you have.
 These are each players territories.
 Everyone should take a moment to put one of their troops on each of their territories.

 After you get your territories marked, you go around the circle placing one troop on a territory you control until all troops are gone.
-Just like you do if you went with option one “the pick”.
+Just like you do if you went with option one “the pick” section of how to play Risk.

-Now that armies are placed, it is time to actually start gameplay.
+Now that armies are placed, it is time to actually start the gameplay portion of how to play Risk.
 Every player rolls a single dice again to determines who goes first for gameplay.
 Turns are taken one at a time, the only thing you could do when it is not your turn to defend.
 There are three phases to every turn (1) New Troop Deployment (2) Attack (3) Fortify.

 PHASE 1 – New Troop Deployment